ansys/pyfluent/doc/source/user_guide/fields/reduction.rst

 Reduction
 =========

 You can use reduction functions on Fluent data from one or across multiple remote Fluent sessions.
 PyFluent provides both **functional** and **object-oriented** approaches to applying reduction functions.
 While both are supported, the **functional approach** is emphasized for its flexibility, particularly when working with multiple solver sessions.

 Introduction to Reduction Functions
 -----------------------------------

-Reduction functions compute aggregate values over specified data locations, such as areas or volumes.
-These functions include operations like computing averages, integrals, and sums.
+Reduction functions perform operations like computing averages, integrals, and sums over specified data locations, such as areas or volumes.

 ### Why the Functional Approach?

 The **functional approach** is preferred for its:

 1. **Conciseness**: Avoids deeply nested paths in code.
 2. **Flexibility**: Supports reductions over multiple solver sessions or complex data sources.